CamelotEstate/camelot-estate/content/pages/our-partners.md

       All of this is managed by Landry Securitas.
     actions:
-      - label: Visit  SJC Security
+      - label: Visit  Landry Security
         url: 'http://landrysecuritas.co.za/'
         style: primary
         type: Button